Niru864/Niru864.github.io/research.md

 - **Description**: Developing interactive visualizations for large datasets.
 - **Publication**: [Link to Paper](#)

-I work for the University of Michigan's School of Information, within Kevyn Collins-Thompson's resaerch group.
+I work for the University of Michigan's School of Information, within Kevyn Collins-Thompson's research group.